7 Powerful Supplements That Will Boost Your Immune System

-You’re avoiding the worst foods for cold and flu season, right?
-And loading up on these immune-boosting foods?
-“But of course,” you reply.
+You're loading up on these immune-boosting foods?
+"But of course," you reply.
 Nobody wants to get sick with a cough, headache, fever, runny nose, congestion, the works.
-To up your cold-and-flu protection game, follow this advice from nutritionists and health experts on the best supplements for colds and the flu you should load up on to keep you healthy and strong.
+To up your cold-and-flu protection game and strengthen your immunity, we consulted nutritionists and health experts to find the best vitamins and supplements to boost the immune system you should load up on to keep you healthy and strong.

 Dosage: 1,000 IU vitamin D per day